Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 \ \

 As such, we can conclude that extending the runtime is first and foremost a very complex and huge undertaking.
 Further more it would require quite the buy-in from the users, since they would have to use a custom version of the \gls{ghc} compiler, seeing as it would probably be hard (and would take years due to the feature cycle of \gls{ghc}) to get it into the main GHC implementation.
-This will also greatly hurt adoptability, and the custom \gls{ghc} compiler would have to play catch up to the main implementation.
+This will also greatly hurt adoptability---not to mention portability---and the custom \gls{ghc} compiler would have to play catch up to the main implementation.
 And of course, we do not have a server-side story, since this would only enable the offloading mechanism, but nothing in regards to how the server should be implemented.

 A final note is that it would also involve implementing the whole system in C, which sort of defeats the purpose of exploring what we can use purely functional programming languages for.